 Epifauna can live closer to the gas outlet(s) due to the rapid dilution of the seep gases.
 Epifauna probably benefit from the increased POC and possibly the bacterial biomass resulting from organic enrichment in active seeps.
 However, evidence on the direct effect of organic or nutrient enrichment on epifauna is limited and effects are probably due to hypoxia and smothering rather than the enrichment itself.

-However, nutrient enrichment may have adverse effects on epifaunal communities.
+Nutrient enrichment may have adverse effects on epifaunal communities.
 Johnston & Roberts (2009) conducted a meta-analysis, which reviewed 216 papers to assess how a variety of contaminants (including sewage and nutrient loading) affected six marine habitats (including subtidal reefs).
 A 30-50% reduction in species diversity and richness were identified from all habitats exposed to the contaminant types.

 Sensitivity assessment.
-Pockmarks are nutrient enriched habitats.
-Active 'bubbling reefs' are also likely to exhibit nutrient enrichment in the vicinity of the gas outlets.
-Therefore, the effect of additional nutrient enrichment will probably depend on the type of habitat (pockmark vs. MDAC) the degree of gas seepage and distance from the gas outlet(s).
-Extensive reefs that host a diverse epifaunal community may see an increase in green algae in shallow waters or a decrease in species richness.
+Active 'bubbling reefs' are likely to exhibit nutrient enrichment in the vicinity of the gas outlets.
+Therefore, the effect of additional nutrient enrichment will probably depend on the degree of gas seepage and distance from the gas outlet(s).
+Extensive reefs that host a diverse epifaunal community may see a decrease in species richness.
 However, the pressure benchmark assumes compliance with good status as defined by the WFD.
 Therefore, resistance and resilience are assessed as 'High', and the habitat is considered to be 'Not sensitive' at the benchmark level.